 Introductory workshop introduces the basic skills and tools of using Motivational Interviewing to one’s area of practice.
 Participants will be able to learn and practice the four core skills used in Motivational Interviewing, observe demonstrations using MI and practice MI techniques in dyads and groups.

 - Gain understanding of the “spirit” and key principles and theoretical basis of Motivational Interviewing (MI) and apply to one’s own practice.

 - Learn and practice MI skills and early strategies for use in practice.

-- Introduction to Advanced MI skills and apply to future learning goals.
+- Introduction to Advanced MI skills and application to future learning

 MI Principles addressed